 - Check out the latest release of KSQL to process and analyze your company’s data in real time.
 (Check out tag v0.5 to get the most recent KSQL release as of this writing.)

-Join us for a 3-part online talk series for the ins and outs behind how KSQL works, and learn how to use it effectively to perform monitoring, security and anomaly detection, online data integration, application development, streaming ETL, and more.
-Past talks were recorded and can be watched on-demand.
-The third part in the series, Deploying and Operating KSQL, is on March 15th.
+Watch our 3-part online talk series for the ins and outs behind how KSQL works, and learn how to use it effectively to perform monitoring, security and anomaly detection, online data integration, application development, streaming ETL, and more.